MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Update-MgBetaSecurityThreatSubmission.md

     - `[DetectedFiles <IMicrosoftGraphSecuritySubmissionDetectedFile[]>]`: Specifies the files detected by Microsoft in the submitted emails.
       - `[FileHash <String>]`: The file hash.
       - `[FileName <String>]`: The file name.
-    - `[DetectedUrls <String[]>]`: Specifes the URLs detected by Microsoft in the submitted email.
+    - `[DetectedUrls <String[]>]`: Specifies the URLs detected by Microsoft in the submitted email.
     - `[UserMailboxSetting <String>]`: userMailboxSetting
   - `[Source <String>]`: submissionSource
   - `[Status <String>]`: longRunningOperationStatus
   - `[TenantId <String>]`: Indicates the tenant id of the submitter.
 Not required when created using a POST operation.
-It is extracted from the token of the post API call.
+It's extracted from the token of the post API call.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[WebUrl <String>]`: Denotes the webUrl that needs to be submitted.

-## RELATED LINKS

 ## RELATED LINKS